the-GianT/lct-tricaricoG/README.md

 Today we began learning the basic concepts of networking.
-We will be moving on to the coding part shortly and then we will go back to learn more about conceptual stuff, as we young Padawans have much to learn about networks.
+We will be moving on to the coding part shortly and then we will go back to learn more about conceptual networking stuff, as we young Padawans have much to learn.

 ### Socket